 We currently have more than 3500 lawyers and accountants on our platform that are from across the region.
-We measure active users by their contribution to the platform and the rate at which they respond to the requests.
+Measure active users by their contribution to the platform and the rate at which they respond to the requests.

-We are going regional as we speak – we have already gone into Malaysia and are setting up in Australia.
+We are going regional as we speak – we have already gone into Malaysia and are set up in Australia.
 But there is certainly potential to scale this to an international level.
-Increased trade amongst the ASEAN countries and beyond, and the way businesses use technology in their practice, are encouraging signs for the potential of our platform.
+Increased trade amongst the ASEAN countries and beyond, and the way businesses use technology in their practice, are encouraging signs of the potential of our platform.

 What does the future hold for legal startups in the Asia-Pacific region?